White Chicks: Plot

-At a nightclub, after winning a dance-off against the Vandergelds, Kevin and Marcus learn from a drunken and heartbroken Karen that Warren Vandergeld is actually penniless and has been taking loans from her father, causing them both to realize that Warren is the mastermind behind the kidnappings.
-The next day, the real Brittany and Tiffany arrive at the hotel and find out that they are being impersonated.
-As they arrive in the Hamptons to reveal their "clones", so do Marcus' wife, Gina, and her friend, Shaunice, having assumed that Marcus is cheating on Gina.
-Gomez and Harper also conclude that the Wilsons are being impersonated by two men and aim to expose them, only to inappropriately strip down the real Brittany and Tiffany in front of Gordon by accident where Tiffany punches Harper in the face.
-They are subsequently suspended, and a furious Gordon fires Kevin and Marcus after he discovers the truth.
-Having lost both his job and possibly Gina, Marcus snaps at Kevin for his renegade ways, always dragging him into trouble.
+At a nightclub, after winning a dance-off against the Vandergelds, Kevin and Marcus learn from a drunken Karen that Warren is penniless and has been taking loans from her father.
+The brothers conclude that Warren is the mastermind behind the kidnappings.
+The next day, the real Brittany and Tiffany arrive at the hotel and discover they are being impersonated.
+They arrive in the Hamptons intent on exposing their "clones", as does Marcus' wife Gina, believing he is cheating on her.
+Realizing the Wilsons are being impersonated by men, Gomez and Harper aim to expose them, but accidentally strip down the real Brittany and Tiffany in front of Gordon.
+After Gomez and Harper are suspended, a furious Gordon fires Kevin and Marcus.
+Having lost both his job and possibly Gina, Marcus scolds Kevin for always dragging him into trouble.

-Later, Kevin and Marcus discover that Warren had funneled large sums of money through his modest charity.
-Marcus stops Kevin from notifying Gordon, convincing him that they should personally intervene to redeem themselves, and they contact Gomez and Harper to help resolve the case.
-Again making-up as the Wilson sisters, they are chosen to appear in the event's final fashion show, and the Vandergelds are furious that they were kicked off the catwalk by the boss, Aubrey, in favor of the Copelands/Wilsons, but the real Brittany and Tiffany also perform in the event.
-Karen rejects Heath who callously snubbed her which makes Marcus punch him in the face.
-During the show, the Vandergeld sisters try to sabotage their "rivals", but end up being humiliated by Karen, Lisa and Tori, who discovered them on the scaffolding above the catwalk.
+Later, Kevin and Marcus discover that Warren had embezzled money through his charity.
+Marcus convinces Kevin to not tell Gordon, to redeem themselves with Gomez and Harper's help.
+Again posing as the Wilsons, they are chosen for the final fashion show.
+The Vandergelds are furious that the Wilsons have replaced them on the catwalk, but the real Brittany and Tiffany also perform in the event.
+During the show, the Vandergeld sisters try to sabotage their "rivals", but end up being humiliated by Karen, Lisa, and Tori.

-The real Brittany and Tiffany appear and reveal Kevin and Marcus to be imposters, thus causing mass confusion between the group and the audience.
-Warren uses the opportunity to begin the kidnapping.
-However, Warren incorrectly captures Marcus/Tiffany and Brittany, which begins a fight between the Copeland brothers and Heath and Russ, a pair of friends Warren hired to get involved with the girls and aid in the kidnappings.
-Warren soon captures the real sisters and explains his financial troubles to his wife, Elaine, and daughters (who are dismayed to find out that they are broke) not knowing that Denise and her cameraman are recording his confession.
-In the ensuing fight, Kevin is nearly shot trying to protect Denise, Latrell is shot trying to protect Marcus/Tiffany, and Warren is shot in the shoulder by Kevin.
+The real Brittany and Tiffany appear and expose Kevin and Marcus, causing mass confusion.
+Warren begins the kidnapping, but incorrectly captures Marcus/Tiffany and Brittany.
+This begins a fight between the brothers and Heath and Russ, accomplices in the kidnappings.
+Warren soon captures the real sisters and explains his financial troubles to his wife and daughters, unaware that his confession is being filmed.
+In the ensuing scuffle, Kevin is nearly shot trying to protect Denise, Latrell is shot trying to protect Marcus/Tiffany, and Kevin shoots Warren in the shoulder.